-Consumables - Non-durable medical supplies that are usually disposable in nature; cannot withstand repeated use by more than one individual; are primarily and customarily used to serve a medical purpose; generally are not useful to a person in the absence of illness or injury; may be ordered and/or prescribed by a physician.
+Consumables - Non-durable medical supplies that are usually disposable in nature; cannot withstand repeated use by more than one individual; are primarily and customarily used to serve a medical purpose; are generally not useful to a person in the absence of illness or injury; may be ordered and/or prescribed by a physician.
 Examples of medical supplies include, but are not limited to, gloves, oxygen, and syringes.

-Consumer Products - Items in this category are available for consumers to purchase over the counter (OTC - without a prescription) and include bandages, medicines not requiring a prescription, hygiene products, etc.
+Consumer Products - Items in this category are available for consumers to purchase over-the-counter (OTC), i.e., without a prescription, and include bandages, medicines not requiring a prescription, hygiene products, etc.